 At first sight, this castle’s most striking features are its brilliant red façade and the refined beauty of its late Baroque architecture.
 The castle is also home to a unique collection of weapons from the Thirty Years War belonging to the Maltese knights.
 Visitors will also be captivated by the splendid interiors.
 After a visit, refreshments can be had at the historic brewery not far from the castle, where it is recommended to try the locally brewed beer.
 Dětenice is located to the west of Mladá Boleslav in the direction of Jičín.

-In the year 1295 a Gothic stronghold stood in Detenice, and its owner, Lord Benes from Detenice and Wallenstein started the rich history of the castle.
-Since 1503 Detenice belonged to the powerful Czech noble family Krinecky from Ronov.
-In 1587 a Renaissance chateau was built here and later, in 1619, a bulky tower was added, which has been preserved up until now almost in its original form.
+In the year 1295, a Gothic stronghold stood in Detenice, and its owner, Lord Benes from Detenice and Wallenstein, started the rich history of the castle.
+Since 1503 Detenice belonged to the powerful Czech noble family Krinecky from Ronova.
+In 1587 a Renaissance chateau was built here, and later, in 1619, a bulky tower was added, which has been preserved up until now almost in its original form.

 In 1873 the chateau and the estate were gained by the knights of Malta.
-Under the Great Prior Othenius Lichnovsky from Werdenberg, the last structural alternations of the chateau occurred in the course of the years 1878-1881.
+Under the Great Prior Othenius Lichnovsky from Werdenberg, the last structural alternations of the chateau occurred in 1878-1881.
 Maltese knights sold the chateau to the large-scale industrialist Adolf Bloch.
-The Spanish Queen wanted to buy the chateau as well, because she fell in love with it during her sojourns here, but Vienna did not agree.
+The Spanish Queen wanted to buy the chateau because she fell in love with it during her sojourns here, but Vienna disagreed.
 Rudolf Bloch, the son of Adolf, lost his ownership of the chateau Detenice following misfortune on the stock market.

 Emanuel Rehak (builder of the Vranov Dam) bought Detenice in an auction in 1927.